Cloud Software Group, Inc. EBX®

 USER ebx

-In this example, the lib is copied and the locale is set to "es" using the method described in the "setting default configuration" section
+In this example, libs and optional documentation are copied, then locales are set using the method described in the setting default configuration section.

 Adding a new JDBC driver